 Graph showing increase in Revenue following increase in price

 3. Price Discrimination.
-Some people pay higher prices for tickets for trains because there demand is more inelastic.
+Some people pay higher prices for tickets for trains because their demand is more inelastic.

 4. Tax incidence.
 If demand is price inelastic, then a higher tax will lead to higher prices for consumers (e.g. tobacco tax).
 The tax incidence will mainly be borne by consumers.
 If demand is price elastic, firms will face a bigger burden, and consumers will have a lower tax burden.